OSS-Lab/biojazz/doc/biojazz_user_manual.md

 The main features of BioJazz are:

 * evolves both network topology and connection weights
-* designs a network ''de novo'', or starting from user-specified seed network
+* designs a network ''_de novo_'', or starting from user-specified seed network
 * uses workstation clusters to speed up the design
 * produces a human-readable model of the winning network
 * highly configurable and parameterized